BloomTech-Labs/labs-api-node-starter/README.md

 ## Getting Started

+### Enviornment Variables

+`PORT=8000` - API port
+`PG_CONNECTION_STRING=postgres://docker:docker@127.0.0.1:5400/api-dev` - connection string for postgres database `OKTA_URL_ISSUER=https://example.okta.com/oauth2/default` - The issuer url for verifying okta access tokens.
+`OKTA_CLIENT_ID=example` - the okta client ID.

+### Setup postgres

 - Install [docker](https://docs.docker.com/get-docker/) for your platform
+  - Alternatively, for the older Windows 10 Home edition you have the following options
+    1. Install Postgress directly on your computer from [Download page](https://www.postgresql.org/download/)
+    2. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and Docker.
+This has many more steps involved up front but will get you a docker setup that can be used in the future
+- run: `docker-compose up` to start up the postgresql database.

+### Setup the application

 - Fork and clone the repo to install it as your own remote.

   - **note** please [be sure to set your remote](https://help.github.jp/enterprise/2.11/user/articles/changing-a-remote-s-url/) for this repo to point to your Labs Team Repository.